tintulip/policies-as-code/README.md

 conftest test -p policy -p policies -p exceptions --update "git::https://github.com/cigna/confectionery.git//rules/terraform?ref=v1.0.0" preproduction.json
 ```

-### Creating Rules
+### Creating Conftest Rules

-Rules are created in the [policies](./policies) directory.
+Rules for conftest are created in the [policies](./policies) directory.
 Rules must be packaged as `rules.<rule_name>`.
 More information about creating rules can be found [here](https://github.com/Cigna/confectionery/blob/main/rules/README.md#creating-or-modifying-rulespolicies)

 The input that rules receive is in two parts: `_plan` and `resources`.
 The plan contains all of the different configuration and keeps track of which module calls to make as well as any variables.
 The resources section keeps track of each individual resource, including the provider and type as well as its address.